Manage existing portals in PowerApps

 Deletes the portal and hosted resources.
 When you delete a portal, its URL becomes inaccessible.
 Deleting a portal does not affect any portal configurations or solutions present in your environment, and they will remain as-is.
 You must delete the portal configurations manually to completely remove portal configurations from your environment.
 To do this, use the Portal Management app, and delete the corresponding website record for the portal.

 If you don't have sufficient privileges to delete a portal, an error is displayed.
-You must have the System Customizer or System Administrator role to delete a portal.
+You must have the System Administrator role to delete a portal.
 Also, you must be the owner of the portal application in Azure Active Directory.
 The user who creates the portal is by default the owner and can delete a portal.
 For information on adding yourself as an owner, see Add yourself as an owner of the Azure AD application.

 Displays details such as owner of the portal, date and time when it was created and last modified, and the URL of the portal.